sapapesh/buzzline-06-sahoward/README.md

 NOTE: The producer will still work if the Kafka service is not available.

 Consumer Terminal
-The below consumer will calculate the average sentiment for each other and update one message at a time.
+The below consumer will calculate the average hours watched for each subscription type and update one message at a time.

 In VS Code, open a NEW terminal in your root project folder.
 Use the commands below to activate .venv, and start the consumer.